rpeszek/my-blogs/posts/2022-11-07-empirical-programming.md

 _Combinator_ is a 100 years old term and I could be wrong about its intended intuitive meaning[^combinator].
 To me it means a _building block_.
 Functional programming is about designing and using well fitting combinators.

-Jig-saw puzzle approach results in very clean programs, is addictive, and a lot of fun, but (sadly) is not commonly used at large.
+Jig-saw puzzle approach results in very clean programs, is addictive, and a lot of fun, but is not commonly used at large.
+Importance of type safety is a position I hold but is also one that many programmers will disagree with.
 _side_note_end

 [^jigsaw]: See [_add_blank_target A walk in the park](2022-03-13-ts-types-part6.html#a-walk-in-the-park), [_add_blank_target phantom types](2022-01-09-ts-types-part4.html#phantom-types), [_add_blank_target existential types](2022-01-09-ts-types-part4.html#preventing-information-escape) in my TS series.